pub-calculator-io/distance-formula-calculator/readme.md

-# Distance Formula Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Distance Formula Calculator Widget for WordPress

 Distance formula calculator finds the distance between two points on a plane based on their coordinates.
 The calculator uses the Euclidean distance formula.